JemWritesCode/42CurriculumGraphMaker/README.md

 ## Usage Tips:
 This program allows you to draw out the graph and will give you a JSON file of project coordinates and project IDs.

 Click on the map to create project nodes.
+Click and drag to move project nodes around.
 DELETE: To delete a project node, click it and press `delete` on the keyboard.